Loading...

 ⚖️ 2026 Legislative Update — HB 657

-Florida HB 657 passed the House 108-2 on March 5, 2026, but died in the Senate on March 27 when the session ended without a Senate vote.
-The bill would have allowed homeowners to dissolve their HOA, created a Community Associations Court, and imposed criminal penalties on non-compliant board members.
+Florida HB 657 passed the House 108-2 on March 5, 2026, but died in the Senate when the 2026 session ended on March 13, 2026 (it had no Senate companion bill).
+The bill would have allowed homeowners to dissolve their HOA, created a Community Associations Court, and imposed civil penalties (up to $5,000 per violation) on non-compliant board members.
 Sponsor Rep. Juan Porras plans to refile in the 2027 session.
 Read our full HB 657 breakdown.
 Your existing rights under §720.305 remain in full effect.

 This guide covers everything you need to know about Florida HOA law: how to fight violations, your rights as a homeowner, and the hard limits on what your HOA can fine you.
 Use the sections below to find the information most relevant to your situation.